-Whether you are new to project planning or already an experienced project manager, it’s likely that you’ve heard the term “Gantt Chart.”
-Perhaps several times.
-Or maybe you have even done scheduling with a Gantt Chart?
-Possibly even in different contexts.
-And you even might already know the power of Gantt Charts.
-Or you are on your way to discover them.
+Whether you are new to project planning or already an experienced project manager, it’s likely that you’ve heard of Gantt charts.
+Or maybe you have even done scheduling with a Gantt chart.
+And you might already know the power of Gantt charts.
+Or you're on your way to discovering it.

-The Gantt Chart’s namesake, Henry Gantt, did not actually invent the Gantt Chart.
+The Gantt chart’s namesake, Henry Gantt, did not actually invent the Gantt chart.
 That honor goes to Karol Adamiecki from Poland.
 However, Henry Gantt designed the chart the way we know it today.
-In around 1910, “The Gantt Duo” - Henry Gantt and his Gantt Chart - introduced the world to better tools for project management, control, and planning.
+In around 1910, “The Gantt Duo” - Henry Gantt and his Gantt chart - introduced the world to better tools for project management, control, and planning.

-What is Gantt Chart?
+What is a Gantt chart?

-- A Gantt Chart is a visual project management tool that helps to plan and schedule projects with different sizes.
+- A Gantt chart is a visual project management tool that helps to plan and schedule projects with different sizes.

-A Classic Gantt Chart consists of:
+A classic Gantt chart consists of:

 Projects dates and timeline - this gives project managers an overview of all the project dates.
 From the start, to dates connected with project tasks, and to the finish.
-You have the complete time scope at your fingertips!
+You have the complete time frame at your fingertips!

 Milestones - milestones are the little “wins” of the projects.
 They are normally at the end of the task and hold some significance for the project.
 Usually, milestones are displayed as diamond-shaped - which feels like a bonus after the completion of the task.
 TIP: Always celebrate your little “wins”.
 They help to break your project into more achievable pieces.

 Dependencies - there are always tasks in your projects that need to be completed before the next task can begin or end.
 So one task is dependent on the other’s start or finish.
-In Gantt Charts, dependencies between the tasks are shown with little arrows.
+In Gantt charts, dependencies between the tasks are shown with little arrows.
 TIP: dependencies can help you focus on the base tasks that are directly connected with the general project flow.

-Gantt Charts can help you not only with projects but also with resource planning.
+Gantt charts can help you not only with projects but also with resource planning.
 You can handle your people and other resources (such as machinery, rooms, tools, etc.) by actually assigning tasks to them.
 In these cases, you can list your resources on the left (X-axis) and use the bar-charts to keep the task position.

-Ganttic as a Gantt Chart Software offers extra Gantt Chart Planning Components Such As:
+Ganttic as a Gantt chart software offers extra Gantt chart planning components.
+Such as:

 Custom Data Fields - customize your projects, tasks, people, and other resources by their metrics that are important for their projects.
 It could be their skills, the year when certain machinery was bought, or the name of a project manager.
 This allows for your tasks and bar graphs to handle way more information.
 You graphs are more detailed and you can then use this info in your planning and reporting.

-Notes and History - you can write notes for the tasks and see the history of changes in tasks.
+Notes and history - you can write notes for the tasks and see the history of changes in tasks.
 This helps you avoid mistakes by keeping track of who made changes and to what.
 It is like a sticky note on your whiteboard… but happening in real-time, so everyone can see it!

 Utilization - planning allows you to use your time and resources more efficiently.
 In Ganttic you have an overview of the utilization of ALL your people and resources.
 This lets you ensure that nothing is overbooked or gives you the option of taking unused capacity from another project.
-Efficient planning is growth planning!
+Efficient planning is growth planning.

-- Flexible Timeline- since Gantt charts are not drawn manually on paper anymore, there are programs that let you play around in your timeline.
-If you need to see today’s plans, just zoom in!
-When you need to understand the next month’s plans or schedule next year’s project, just zoom out!
+- Flexible timeline- since Gantt charts are not drawn manually on paper anymore, there are programs that let you play around in your timeline.
+If you need to see today’s plans, just zoom in.
+When you need to understand the next month’s plans or schedule next year’s project, just zoom out.
 You are the project manager who handles your projects, not the other way around!

-Here are the TOP advantages of Gantt Chart in scheduling management with Gantt Chart software :
+Here are the TOP advantages of Gantt chart in scheduling management with Gantt chart software :

-1. Get a visual overview about the whole projectA quick search for Gantt Charts will give you plenty of examples which contain only 5 or 6 tasks per project.
+1. Get a visual overview about the whole projectA quick search for Gantt charts will give you plenty of examples which contain only 5 or 6 tasks per project.
 This is of course not always what the reality.
 Perhaps you have tens or hundreds of resources to manage, all of which require an overview.
 Perhaps you share resources with other project managers and you need software that allows you all to succeed.
 Having a great visual overview about dates, bookings, and availability will let you sleep better at night.

 2. All project-related issues in a single placeHave you ever needed to be in two places at the same time?
 What about when you double-booked a person or another resource - say a room or a machine?
-Gantt Charts actually help you get a great overview of everything that is happening, when it’s happening, and who is involved.
-And everyone can actually be on the same page!
+Gantt charts actually help you get a great overview of everything that is happening, when it’s happening, and who is involved.
+And everyone can actually be on the same page.
 Literally!

 3. Use your resources effectively